dwarvesf/brainery/consulting/case-study/from-monolithic-to-microservice-sharpen-malaysias-largest-online-marketplace.md

 They decided to go for a massive refactoring in: Infrastructure, Codebase and Application UI.

-📍 "*Refactoring a whole system requires a high effort.
+📍 "Refactoring a whole system requires a high effort.
 There's no place for hiring plans and teammate training.
-I was in need of a workforces that gets the hang of the job*."
+I was in need of a workforces that gets the hang of the job."

-said Prateek - Mudah's Product Manager
+Prateek - Mudah's Product Manager

 ### Engagement Model
 We took care of migrating the legacy PHP system to microservices in Go.
 It optimizes page load and tackle scaling problem.
 We decoupled the services one by one, starting with the Auth module (user's authentication flow).